This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Vegetables.
 Layer chopped, UNCOOKED vegetables over the cheese and then top with a generous portion of pasta sauce.

 - Cheese mixture.
-Spreading the cheesy layer over the broken noodles can be tricky.
+Spreading the cheesy ricotta mixture over the broken noodles can be tricky.
 Drop small scoops of the cheese mixture over the noodles.
 (I use a 1 Tablespoon cookie scoop to do this.)
 Use a spoon (or your fingertips) to gently spread the lumps of cheese over the noodles.

 - Finishing Step.
 At 4 hours, turn off the crock-pot.
 Take off the lid and sprinkle the remaining cheeses over the top.
 Return the cover and allow the lasagna to sit for at least 30 minutes more (or up to one hour.)
-The cheese will melt and the lasagna will "set."
+The cheese will melt, and the lasagna will "set."